-Similarly, the Western Association of Fish and Wildlife Agencies (WAFWA) developed a monarch conservation strategy for western states (WAFWA 2019).
-WAFWA represents 23 states and provinces in the western U.S. and Canada that support sound resource management and building partnerships for conservation.
+Similarly, the Western Association of Fish and Wildlife Agencies (WAFWA) developed a monarch conservation strategy for Western states (WAFWA 2019).
+WAFWA represents 23 states and provinces in the Western U.S. and Canada that support sound resource management and building partnerships for conservation.
 The Western Monarch Butterfly Conservation Plan was finalized in January 2019, It underscores the importance of coordination amongst states, as well as private landowners and industry partners, for targeting monarch conservation.

 State fish and wildlife conservation agencies are the primary entities for wildlife and habitat conservation in the U.S. and have a track-record of achieving conservation success (MAMCS 2018).
 These agencies hold the legal authority for managing wildlife and their habitats within state borders.
 The conservation strategies suggested within the MAFWA and WAFWA-facilitated regional plans will be chiefly enacted by state fish and wildlife agencies and their partners.
 Within both strategies, individual states identify their intended strategies for achieving monarch conservation targets.